-Superintendent - Dwight Windle Assistants -
+Superintendent - Dwight Windle Assistants - Andrew Dempewolf

 - Label each article giving owner's name, address, county, name of article and class.
 An "A" should be added after class number to designate Jr. Division.
 The Jr. Division is 12 and under; Sr. Division is 13 and older as of January 1.
 A Grand Champion and Reserve Champion may be selected in each division. - 2.
-Articles may have been used, but if so, they should be cleaned before exhibiting. - A sheet of operation instructions should be furnished for any exhibit not selfexplanatory. - 4.
+Articles may have been used, but if so, they should be cleaned before exhibiting. - 3.
+A sheet of operation instructions should be furnished for any exhibit not self-explanatory.

+- 4. Each Electronics & Renewable Energy exhibit must include a "4-H Electronics & Renewable Energy Information Form" which is available through your local K-State Research and Extension Office or at http://electric.engtech4ks.com/.
+This form must be attached to the outside of a 10" X 13" manila envelope.
+You must also include a wiring diagram or schematic.
+Place them inside the manila envelope. - 5.
 If an exhibit requires battery power, batteries should be furnished.
-Exhibit MUST be operable. - 5.
+Exhibit MUST be operable. - 6.
 Two articles per 4-H member may be exhibited at the State Fair, if the articles merit a Purple ribbon, but only one per class. - 6.
 4-H'ers may sign up for a conference judging time when they enter. - 7.
 No hand dipped SOLDER may be used on exhibits. - 8.
 Read 4-H General Regulations.

+- 2800.
 AC Electric: Electric projects with a 110 or 120 V alternating current (AC) power source.
 Some project examples are household wiring demonstrations, small appliances extension cords, trouble lights, indoor or outdoor wiring boards, or shop lights.
 Projects may be a restoration or original construction.
 The project must be operational and meet minimum safety standards.
-AC projects must be 110/120 V, no 240 V exhibits are allowed, and must be constructed such that the judges have wiring access to examine the quality and safety of workmanship.
+AC projects must be 110/120 V, no 240 V exhibits are allowed, and must be constructed such that the judges have wiring access to examine the quality and safety of workmanship. - 2801.

-- 2801.
 DC Electric: Electric projects with a battery or direct current power source.
 This class includes electric kits or original projects.
 This class also includes demonstration DC powered project.
-Examples include: wiring two- or threeway switches, difference between series/parallel lighting circuits or wiring doorbell switches.
+Examples include: wiring two- or three-way switches, difference between series/parallel lighting circuits or wiring doorbell switches.
 All DC electric projects must include batteries supplied by 4-H'er.
 Projects must be constructed such that the judges have access to examine the quality of wiring workmanship. - 2802.
 Electronic: Electronic projects with a battery or direct current power source.
 This class includes electronic kits or original projects.
 Examples include radios, telephones, toy robots, light meters, security systems, etc. May be constructed using printed circuit board, wire wrap, or breadboard techniques.
 Include instruction/assembly manual if from a kit.
 Include plans if an original project.
 Projects must be constructed such that the judges have access to examine the quality of wiring workmanship.